-US Department of Commerce has imposed Additional Anti Dumping Duty (ADD) & Countervailing Duty (CVD) on Granular PTFE Resin imported from GFCL India.
-The Company has filed an appeal against the said levy.
-The total amount of such duties is Rs.
-855.16 Lakhs which is paid and caried forward under Current assets.
+In the earlier year, the US Department of Commerce (US DOC) had imposed provisional Anti Dumping Duty (ADD) & Countervailing Duty (CVD) on Granular PTFE Resin imported by the Company from Gujarat Fluorochemicals Limited, India.
+The Company had filed an appeal against the said levy before United States Court of International Trade.